mw2000/mw2000.github.io/_pages/about.md

 Hi!
 My name is Mihir and I'm glad that you stumbled across my website 😃.

 I'm a junior at UC Davis, majoring in Computer Science.
-I'm a die hard blockchain fanboy, and have been actively involved with the student-run club (Blockchain at Davis)[http://www.blockchainatdavis.io/].
+I'm a die hard blockchain fanboy, and have been actively involved with the student-run club [Blockchain at Davis](http://www.blockchainatdavis.io/).
 You can read more about my blockchain stuff [here](https://mw2000.github.io/blockchain/).

 Apart from blockchain, I'm super passionate about space(X) travel and exploring what lies beyond the confines of Earth's blue skies.
 Through being a part of the [UC Davis Satellite and Systems Club](https://www.facebook.com/SpaceAndSatelliteSystems/), I'm able to pursue this passion of mine by contributing in building UC Davis' first CubeSAT.
 I was also a part of [RoveCrest](http://rovecrest.com/), a club focused on building a Mars Rover for [Mars Society's University Rover Competition](http://urc.marssociety.org/home/urc-news).